ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-01-06-howto-tdcr-modeling.md

 ---
 As you've been reading so far, there are multiple facets to [continuum robot modeling]({% post_url /2022-11-25-intro-modeling %}).
-We will pick up the thread and follow it into the world of modeling tendon-driven continuum robots.
+We will pick up this thread today and follow it into the world of modeling tendon-driven continuum robots.
 We will be narrowing our focus on modeling the forward mapping from actuation inputs such as tendon tension or displacements to the final backbone shape in task space.